meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 Canton Coin (CC) implements all APIs of the standard.
 FOP transfers of CC require receivers to have preapproved incoming transfers from any sender.
-The are completed as part of the single Daml transaction instructing them.
+They are completed as part of the single Daml transaction instructing them.
 Likewise, DVP allocations of CC are created within a single Daml transaction instructing them.
 No preapproval by the receiver is required, as that authorization is expected to be funneled through the apps' settlement worklows.